j4321/trayicon/docs/documentation.rst

     .. method:: get_item_value(item)

-        Return item's value (True/False) if item is a checkbutton.
+        Return item's value if item is a checkbutton or a radiobutton.

         item : int or str
             item's index or label

     .. method:: set_item_value(item, value)

-        Set item's value if item is a checkbutton.
+        Set item's value if item is a checkbutton or a radiobutton.

         item : int or str
             item's index or label

-        value : bool
-            item's new value
+        value : bool (checkbutton) or str (radiobutton) item's new value

     .. method:: disable_item(item)